Short Season Tomatoes

 Another one of our favorite short season tomatoes is the Berkeley Tie-Dye Tomato.
 Surprisingly, this large beefsteak tomato with beautiful metallic green stripes may not only be one of the prettiest tomatoes you can grow, it is also great for short season gardens!
 The flesh is pink with yellow streaks and the flavor is outstanding - sweet, rich, dark heirloom tomato flavor.
 Despite it's large size, these tomatoes are ready for harvest in just 65-75 days (compare that to other beefsteaks which usually range around 80-90 days for harvest.)

-The Black Prince Tomato is another short season tomato.
+The Black Prince Tomato is another short season tomato, ripening in 70 days.
 This open-pollinated heirloom tomato is juicy with amazing rich, fruity flavor and packed with nutrition!
 This fast-growing tomato is regarded as a true northern variety and has excellent growing qualities suited for cooler climates and short growing seasons.
 Great for patio gardens and container gardens!

 The hybrid Bush Early Girl Tomato is another great short season tomato, harvesting in just 59 days!
 Space-saving plants are compact and reliably produce abundant early yields.
 Very popular with home gardeners in short seasons because they're extra-early and dependable.